nnlambert/Google-Job-Analysis/README.md

 ## Results
 ### Programming Languages
 Overall it is noticeable that minimum and preferred qualifications are similar in terms of what languages are present in each category.
-Google Jobs more often require a language at a minimum than calling it preferred.
-Tbere were three programming langugages in particular that stood out in contrast to this trend: Perl, D, and Swift.
+Google Jobs more often require a language at a minimum than as a preference.
+There were three programming langugages in particular that stood out in contrast to this trend: Perl, D, and Swift.
 The two most required by far were python and java.

 ![MinPref Comparison](Final_Visualizations/MinPref_Scatter_Comparison.png)